MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

     ![Export data using web api](media/exportdata_webapi.png)

-3. Select **Generate URL** to create a new web API endpoint for the exported data.
-Note that you can use the copy button to copy the URL to the clipboard.
+3. Select **Generate URL** to create a new web API endpoint for the exported data, which you can copy to the clipboard.

-**Delete URL** disables any previously generated URL.
-Note that you can generate a new URL after deletion.
+**Delete URL** disables any previously generated URL.You can then generate a new URL..

 ## Exported data fields

-The web API endpoint includes the data fields listed here if they are available in your workspace.
-It's possible that some workspaces won't have all the fields listed if they aren't applicable or are mapped incorrectly.
+The web API endpoint includes the following if they're available in your workspace.

+Fields that aren't applicable or are mapped incorrectly may not be listed in some workspaces.

 More information: [Map your data to custom entities and fields](https://docs.microsoft.com/dynamics365/ai/customer-service-insights/map-data)